 Yala National Park/Galle | Historic Fort

-Enjoy a relaxing morning at leisure in the tranquil surrounds of your hotel.
-Explore the waterfront, or perhaps indulge in a restorative treatment in the hotel’s spa.
+Enjoy a morning at leisure in the tranquil surroundings of your hotel.
+Explore the beach, or perhaps indulge in a restorative treatment in the hotel’s spa.
 In the late morning, drive to the ancient trading post of Galle.
 En route, pause to see the famous stilt fishermen, who use an age-old fishing method to bring in their daily catch.
 Perched several feet above the water’s surface on wooden masts embedded in the sea floor, these patient fishermen cast their lines for herring and mackerel just as they have for centuries.
 After taking in this spectacle, set out on an evening walking tour of the UNESCO World Heritage City of Galle, visiting its Dutch fortress.
 Then, toast your travels over a Scenic Sundowner at your hotel.

 Galle | Cinnamon Experience

 Relax with another early morning at leisure in Galle.
 Head out to nearby Villa Mayurana for lunch and a cinnamon experience on the lush grounds of the property’s fragrant spice plantation.
 On your tour, learn how this versatile spice is processed and packaged, and why Sri Lanka produces the best cinnamon in the world.
 Return to Galle, learning about traditional sailing vessels and fishing techniques at the National Maritime Museum.
 After taking time to unwind at the hotel, attend a private talk on Marco Polo, followed by dinner.